burningwave/core/README.md

             //both folders, zip, jar, ear and war will be recursively scanned.
             //For example you can add: "C:\\Users\\user\\.m2", or a path of
             //an ear file that contains nested war with nested jar files
-            //With the row below the search will be executed on runtime Classpaths pathHelper.getMainClassPaths()
+            //With the rows below the search will be executed on runtime class paths and
+            //on java 9 and later also on .jmod files contained in jmods folder of the Java home pathHelper.getAllMainClassPaths(),
+            pathHelper.getPaths(PathHelper.Configuration.Key.MAIN_CLASS_REPOSITORIES)
             //If you want to scan only one jar or some certain jars you can use, for example,
             //this commented line of code instead "pathHelper.getMainClassPaths()":
             //pathHelper.getPaths(path -> path.contains("spring-core-4.3.4.RELEASE.jar"))